mateuszbrycki/cloud-communicator/README.md

 ## Start & test

-Build the project and launch the web app with jetty on [http://localhost:8080](http://localhost:8080):
+Build the project and launch the web app with tomcat on [http://localhost:8081](http://localhost:8081):

     cd spring-webmvc-pac4j-boot-demo
     mvn clean compile exec:java